w3c/AB-public/Vision/README.md

-# The W3C Vision: An Emphasis on Values
+# W3C Vision: An Emphasis on Values

 ## Status of this Document
 This document is an articulation